bryanlimy/amdgpu-opencl-caffe/README.md

 #### System Requirement
 - Ubuntu 16.04 or equivalent
+	- Note that a supported (valid) opencl enabled driver stack is needed from AMD
 - AMD Radeon GPU (tested on):
 	- Polaris (RX460)
 	- Fiji (R9 Fury, Fury X)